VUSN: Doctor of Nursing Practice (DNP) Program

 Practice hours are designed to demonstrate synthesis of expanded knowledge acquired within the DNP curriculum.
 The practice portion of the curriculum demonstrates the student's capability to meet the core competencies of the DNP degree, and the advanced nursing practice specialty, as appropriate.
 The practice hours are documented in the specialty-related clinical hours (BSN to DNP, PMC) and the DNP Practice Hours Log.

-Practical learning experiences are structured in a 4-credit Integrative Application course completed over 4 semesters that includes course objectives for meeting overall program outcomes.
-This course is taken over four semesters.
-One credit is awarded each term a grade of Satisfactory is earned, for a maximum of four credits.
+Practical learning experiences are structured in a 4-credit Integrative Application course completed over 3-4 semesters that includes course objectives for meeting overall program outcomes.
+This course is taken over three or four semesters.
+Credit is awarded each term a grade of Satisfactory is earned, for a maximum of four credits.
 The course provides the student the opportunity to develop, propose, implement and defend the project, the hallmark of the VUSN practice doctorate.
 Completion of the project demonstrates synthesis of the student’s knowledge from curriculum courses and unique practice experiences, achievement of competencies, and unique expertise in the student’s specified area of practice.

 The hours can be demonstrated through a variety of methods including: